goodguyry/postcss-tidy-columns/README.md

 > #### Values
 >
 > `<number>`
-> The number of columns the element should be offset from the right edge of its parent.
+> The number of columns the element should be offset from the right edge of the site edge.

 ### Column Shorthand